open-feature/community/Elections/2023/Election-Guidelines.md

 Election schedule:

-* October 23rd - November 23rd 2023 - period to submit nominations
+* November 6th - December 6th 2023 - period to submit nominations
-* November 24th 2023 - official nominees list published
+* December 7th 2023 - official nominees list published
-* November 25th - December 17th 2023 - voting period
+* December 8th - January 31st 2024 - voting period
-* Decmber 18th 2023 - results announced
+* February 1st 2024 - results announced

 We highly encourage participation in this election cycle to ensure that the community is well-represented by the Governance Committee.

 # TL;DR

 * If you've been nominated or are willing to nominate yourself: express your interest in [this issue](https://github.com/open-feature/community/issues/262)
-* Vote between 25 November 2023 00:00 UTC and 17 December 2023 23:59 UTC via the [voting link](https://vote.heliosvoting.org/helios/e/OpenFeature2023)
+* Vote between 8 December 2023 00:00 UTC and 31 January 2024 23:59 UTC via the [voting link](https://vote.heliosvoting.org/helios/e/OpenFeature2023)

 # Vacancies
 This election should fill seven seats: